 It sounds wonderful, important, and somewhat magical!

 ethereal (i-THIR-ee-el) 1. characterized by lightness and insubstantiality; intangible.
 2. highly refined; delicate.
 3. of the celestial spheres; heavenly; not of this world; spiritual.
-4. of or relating to ether
+4. of or relating to ether.
+Click to receive the free Daily Vocabula.

 I love the way it sounds, how it looks, and its connotations.

 etiolate (EE-tee-i-late) 1. to cause (a plant) to develop without chlorophyll by preventing exposure to sunlight.
-2. to cause to appear pale and sickly; to make weak by stunting the growth or development of
+2. to cause to appear pale and sickly; to make weak by stunting the growth or development of.
+Click to receive the free Daily Vocabula.

 eunoia (yoo-NOH-ee-ah) It comes from a Greek word meaning "well mind" or "beautiful thinking."
 It is also a rarely used medical term referring to a state of normal mental health.
 In rhetoric, eunoia is the goodwill a speaker cultivates between himself and his audience, a condition of receptivity.
-In book eight of Nicomachean Ethics, Aristotle uses the term to refer to the kind and benevolent feelings of goodwill a spouse has which form the basis for the ethical foundation of human life. (from Wikipedia)
+In book eight of Nicomachean Ethics, Aristotle uses the term to refer to the kind and benevolent feelings of goodwill a spouse has which form the basis for the ethical foundation of human life (from Wikipedia).
+Click to receive the free Daily Vocabula.

 This word is the shortest world in the english language that contains all 5 vowels.
 It